+There is an increasing demand for 3D geospatial data and modelling for urban planning, design and management.
 This paper presents the production of a 3D map of the University of Ilorin Main Campus to provide accurate spatial information database to enhance adequate planning and maintenance of infrastructural development.
 Geometric data (spot heights and building elevations) were acquired using Trimble M1 Total Station and Global Positioning System (Hi - Target).
 From high resolution (0.6m) Google Earth image of the study area, building footprints and road network were vectorized to produce 2D map while the attribute data were obtained through social survey by means of oral interview and visual inspection.
 The data collected were processed in ArcMap 10.6 and Surfer 15 environments to generate data products.
 Using the building footprint and the building height measured with Total Station, the 3D map was generated.
 Spatial analyses, such as queries and network analysis, were executed to demonstrate some key infrastructural management issues this work will be useful for.
+The areas of application of these products cut across various disciplines such as urban planning, architectural visualization and environmental protection such as flood risk management.

-D Reconstruction of University of Ilorin Campus Using High Resolution Satellite Imagery and Conventional Survey (10305)
+3D Reconstruction of University of Ilorin Campus Using High Resolution Satellite Imagery and Conventional Survey (11003)